clover/remote-pay-windows/README.md

 ### Overview

-This SDK enables your Windows point-of-sale (POS) system to communicate with a [Clover ^®^ device](https://www.clover.com/pos-hardware/).
+This SDK enables your Windows point-of-sale (POS) system to communicate with a [Clover® device](https://www.clover.com/pos-hardware/).
 Learn more about [Clover integrations](https://www.clover.com/integrations).

 **Platforms supported:**
   * Windows 10